iBehave-CADRE/BIT-Boy/README.md

 Modular-Door Control Logic
 --------------------

+Each reset/reboot of the device will start a readout procedure of the DIP switch to determine one of six operational settings modes.

+The following table provides an overview about individual modules and their task during each mode:

 | Module | Analog In Pulse/Constant | Analog Out Pulse | Analog Out Constant |Digital In Pulse/Constant | Digital Out Pulse | Digital Out Constant |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | **BNC_1 Analog I/O** | Analog Read | Analog Write | Analog Write | Idle | Idle | Idle |